Vocabulary in ABC Order

 Horsetail (Equisetum Arvense)

 Studies hypothesize that Horsetail extract can act as an antioxidant.
 However, most scientific studies do not support these hypotheses.
+It is suggested that it can help with brittle nails and minor wounds, which means that it probably could have the ability to repair calcium breakdown.

 The presence of hyaluronic acid in epithelial tissue has been shown to promote keratinocyte proliferation and increase the presence of retinoic acid, causing skin hydration.
 In other words, Hyaluronic acid has been shown to increase keratin and retinoic acid in the skin cells, which in turn causes skin hydration.